Ccastillo06/askgpt/README.md

 ## Using OpenAI API

-In this version of the library we support `completion` using `text-davinci-003` data model.
+In this version of the library we support `chatCompletion` using `gpt-3.5-turbo` data model.
 It's more than enough for precise answers and helping with code.

 To use the API directly from your terminal, run this command: